wrstlbrnft/jodconverter/README.md

 Please see the [Maven](http://maven.apache.org/) website for more information about Maven.

 #### Get Sigar
-Since we need Sigar for the build process, download the right one for your system from [svn.hyperic.org](http://svn.hyperic.org/projects/sigar_bin/dist/SIGAR_1_6_5/lib/) and save it to a local dir.
+Since you need Sigar for the build process, download the right one for your system from [svn.hyperic.org](http://svn.hyperic.org/projects/sigar_bin/dist/SIGAR_1_6_5/lib/) and save it to a local dir.
 ```
 svn checkout http://svn.hyperic.org/projects/sigar_bin/dist/SIGAR_1_6_5/lib/ ~/projects/sigar1.6.5
 ```